 By Thomas Carrier, M.D.
 (Partner from 1966 - 1998)

-What truly distinguished Dr. Stromme was his selfless dedication to his patients and to the practice of medicine - at the highest possible technical and ethical standards.
-He embodied a spirit of caring and compassion that left every patient feeling that she was special – and to Dr. Stromme, she was.
-He set the bar high and laid the foundation for this practice and for all who would follow.
+What truly distinguished Dr. Stromme was his selfless dedication to his patients and to the practice of medicine at the highest professional and ethical standards.
+His spirit of caring and compassion was shared with every patient, each of whom was made to feel that she was special – and, to Dr. Stromme, each patient was special.
+With these guiding principles, he laid the foundation for this practice and set the bar very high for all who would follow.

 A Tradition of Collaborative Care